Codeception/codeception.github.com/for/laravel.md

 To generate a unit test run:

 ```
-php vendor/bin/codecept g:test unit "Foo\Bar"
+php vendor/bin/codecept g:test Unit "Foo\Bar"
 ```
 This generates `Codeception\Test\Unit` testcase which is inherited from PHPUnit but provides a module access.
-Enable Laravel module in `unit.suite.yml` to have its methods inside a testcase.
+Enable Laravel module in `Unit.suite.yml` to have its methods inside a testcase.
 They are available injected into `$this->tester` property of a testcase.

 <div class="alert alert-warning">
   <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>